 Deep Retrofit Packages to Cut Carbon Emissions

-We’re working with the U.S. Department of Energy, the National Renewable Energy Laboratory, the City of Chicago, and ComEd to look at the potential for energy savings in Chicago’s housing stock.
-The three-year project will develop and test retrofit solutions that aim to show that the typical Chicago home can reduce energy use by 50%.
-This is just one climate action strategy that dramatically cuts carbon emissions, while also saving money for Chicago homeowners by reducing their energy costs.
-In the next year of the project, these retrofit packages will be put to the test in a selection of Chicago homes.
-Read more about the project.
+We worked with the U.S. Department of Energy, the National Renewable Energy Laboratory, the City of Chicago, and ComEd to look at the potential for energy savings in Chicago’s housing stock.
+The three-year project developed a roadmap for the City of Chicago with retrofit solutions that showed the typical Chicago home can reduce energy use by 50%.
+This is just one climate action strategy that dramatically cuts carbon emissions, and can potentially reduce energy costs for Chicago homeowners.
+Read more about the project and NREL and Elevate’s case study for how other cities can use ResStock to achieve their climate goals.

 Healthy Homes and Indoor Air Quality